mohaqeq/paho.mqtt.m2mqtt/README.md

 *ALPN support*

 This library supports ALPN.
 You can connect to broker that provide ALPN connection like AWS IoT Core.
-If you connect to broker with ALPN, specify a protocol name.
-For example, you need to specify "x-amzn-mqtt-ca" as aprotocol name when you connect to AWS IoT Core with ALPN.
+If you connect to broker with ALPN, set a protocol name to "ALPNProtocols" paramerter.
+For example, you need to set "x-amzn-mqtt-ca" as a protocol name when you connect to AWS IoT Core with ALPN.

+note: ALPNProtocols parameter is list of string for protocol names.

 About ALPN: https://tools.ietf.org/html/rfc7301